Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Habits are like financial capital.
 Forming one today is an investment that will automatically give out returns for years to come.”

 Achor is an authority on the connection between happiness and success.
-He is the author of The Happiness Advantage and Before Happiness and has authored several pieces in The Harvard Business Review.
-He was a Head Teaching Fellow at Harvard University.
-He focuses on positive psychology, how people can change and practical professional and personal applications.
+He authored The Happiness Advantage and Before Happiness and has contributed research pieces to Harvard Business Review.
+As a former Head Teaching Fellow at Harvard University, he focuses on positive psychology and practical professional applications.

 Victor Antonio